Perfect Wedding Shoes? It’s Easy If You Do It Smart.

 The old-school version of “something blue” is often hidden in the form of a garter or a piece of blue fabric sewn into the bridal gown.
 Why don’t you take these cues to a little more obvious form and wear your “blue something” on your feet?
 A pair of blue wedding shoes from a great designer will be a serious showstopper!
 That way you’ll be paying heed to tradition while also getting your hands (and feet!) on a pair of shoes you can have and wear again and again.

 Need some inspiration?
 Check out these cute wedding shoes with a blue heart-shaped bow!

-Women tend to sacrifice their toes for the stunning high heels and suffer from the pain of badly fitting shoes.
+Women tend to sacrifice their toes for stunning high heels and suffer from the pain of badly fitting shoes.
 It’s important to make sure that your feet don’t let you down on your big day.
-You’ll definitely won’t be happy for the rest of your life whenever you see your face filled with pain in the wedding photos.
+You’ll definitely be happy for the rest of your life whenever you see your face filled with pain in wedding photos.